CalculusCat95/pyBrowser/README.md

 # pyBrowser
-pyBrowser is a handy bit of software that can streamn applications off of the internet and run them.
+pyBrowser is a handy bit of software that can stream applications off of the internet and run them.